W-A-R-L-U/w-a-r-l-u/README.md

 -->

-**A competitive programmer with strong DSA skills and AIML enthusiast.
-Top 3% in the contest ranking in platfroms like leetcode and 4 star coder in codechef.**
+<h3 align="center">A competitive programmer with strong DSA skills and AIML enthusiast.
+Top 3% in the contest ranking in platfroms like leetcode and 4 star coder in codechef.</h3>

 -----------------------------------------------------------------------------------------------------------------------------------